devyanshi-t/DemoOne/ReadMe.md

 #  Deploy Azure Virtual Machine (Windows) using ARM Template

 ## Introduction
-1. This demo shows how to deploy an windows VM  to Azure using an ARM templates .<br/>
-2. To deploy a VM we need to assign it to a Virtual Network First.<br/>
-3. The azuredeploy template above first creates a Virtual Network with two subnets- Frontend and Backend Subnet and assign a Windows VM to the frontend subnet.<br/>
-4. It also assigns Network Security Groups (NSG) to each of the subnets.
+This demo shows how to deploy an azure windows VM using an ARM templates and connect it to a Virtual Network with two subnets- Frontend and Backend Subnet.The template connects the VM to the frontend subnet.
+It also connects Network Security Groups (NSG) to each of the subnets.

 ## Steps to deploy Azure Virtual Machine

 ### 1. Template